July 1, 2015

 - Link employees to community health resources: For example, consider partnering with a local gym to offer discount passes to your employees; arranging for employees to meet at a local farmer’s market for grocery shopping, etc.

-Lexie Williams is a Risk Management Summer Intern at the Nonprofit Risk Management Center.
-Lexie is interested in pursuing a career related to psychology or health and wellness.
+Lexie Williams is a former Risk Management Summer Intern at the Nonprofit Risk Management Center.